Menier Chocolate: Factory at Noisiel

 As a result of the factory expansions, by the mid-1880s production capacity at the Noisiel plant jumped to 125,000 tons annually and the company employed 2000 people.
 Because of the Menier company's rapid growth, the shortage of workers available from the small village forced the company to try to attract labor from other towns and cities.
-However, a lack of housing in Noisiel made that nearly impossible and as a result, in 1874 Menier completed construction of 312 residences on 30 hectares of land near the factory.
-They would build a school for their employees' children and three decades later, a senior citizens' home for their retired workers.
+However, a lack of housing in Noisiel made that nearly impossible and as a result, in 1874, Menier completed construction of 312 residences on 30 hectares of land near the factory.
+They would also build a school for their employees' children and three decades later, a senior citizens' home for their retired workers.

 In the 1870s, the Meniers also built the Noisiel town hall where a family member would serve as mayor without interruption from 11 May 1871 to 8 November 1959.
 At the 1878 World's Fair in Paris, the company was awarded seven gold medals plus the Grand Prize for the excellence of their products as well as citations for their modern production methods and the importance the company placed on the well-being of its employees.

-Following the death of Emile Justin Menier, in 1881 his sons Henri and Gaston assumed control of the business.
+Following the death of Emile-Justin Menier, in 1881 his sons Henri and Gaston assumed control of the business.
 As the eldest son, Henri Menier became the titular head of the company.
 Although involved in the business, he spent a great deal of his time pursuing various leisure interests and left much of the company's management to brother Gaston who would oversee a period of sustained prosperity.
 Of extreme importance to the sustaining of the Menier Chocolate Company's competitiveness were several internal and external developments in the second half of the 1870s and the early part of the 1880s.

 The Menier plant added modern refrigeration systems and in 1881 a railroad line was built to the Noisiel factory which reduced costs for incoming and outgoing freight and allowed for wider and faster distribution.
 Externally, Swiss chocolate manufacturers were making advancements in product development.
 They began mass production and promotion of milk chocolate and the new conching process provided a type of chocolate that consumers liked because it would melt in the mouth.